 Paywalls are built on the Marfeel product but require some integration developments to connect to ad-hoc publisher's systems.
 The following three types of paywalls are supported in Marfeel:

 Hard paywalls restrict access to all users that don't have a paid subscription to that site.
-Considered the most aggressive of all the models, research has shown that publishers can expect to only retain 10-20% of their readership when integrating a hard paywall.
+Considered the most aggressive of all the models, the Guardian reported that publishers can expect to only retain 10-20% of their readership when integrating a hard paywall.

 To alleviate the possible consequences of this type of paywall, experts claim that a publisher must serve a very specific audience or already dominate the market they operate in.